 - They are then kept in a large holding cages for one month where they become accustomed to the sights, smells, and sounds of their new location.
 This is called grounding, or re-colonizing, which is acclimating the cats to their new homes.

 - Once the cats are acclimated to their new environment, they are released into their territory where they will remain.
 The cats are given fresh food and water by their new owners, which is mandatory because they do not eat the rats.
 It is the odor of the cats that drives away rodent populations.

 The program was first implemented in 1999, at the Flower Mart in downtown Los Angeles.
 The area was plagued by rats, and the extermination methods (spraying poison) was not only making the humans sick, it did not solve the rat problem.

-Melya Kaplan, Executive Director of Voice For The Animals Foundation, brought in sterilized feral cats, and the rat situation was brought under control.
+Melya, Executive Director of Voice For The Animals Foundation, brought in sterilized feral cats, and the rat situation was brought under control.
 The Los Angeles Police Department is another benefactor of the Working Cats® Program.
-When some of the police stations were overrun with rats, Kaplan stepped in to suggest using the program.
+When some of the police stations were overrun with rats, Melya stepped in to suggest using the program.
 Read more